tomjoht/tomjoht.github.io/_restapicourse/docapis_analyze_json.md

 Just remember, objects are set off with curly braces `{ }` and contain key-value pairs.
 Sometimes those values are arrays.
 Arrays are lists and are set off with square brackets `[ ]`.

-{{tip}} It's important to understand the difference between objects and arrays because it determines how you access the data to pull out and display the information.
+{{tip}} It's important to understand the difference between objects and arrays because it determines how you access and display the information.
 More on that later.{{end}}

 ## Identify the objects and arrays in the weatherdata API response